 North Atlantic Council

 The North Atlantic Council is the principal political decision-making body within NATO.
-It brings together high-level representatives of each member country to discuss policy or operational questions requiring collective decisions.
-In sum, it provides a forum for wide-ranging consultation between members on all issues affecting their peace and security.
+It oversees the political and military process relating to security issues affecting the whole Alliance.
+It brings together representatives of each member country to discuss policy or operational questions requiring collective decisions, providing a forum for wide-ranging consultation between members on all issues affecting their peace and security.

-- The North Atlantic Council (NAC) is the principal political decision-making body within NATO.
+- The North Atlantic Council (NAC) is the principal political decision-making body within NATO and is the ultimate authority at the head of a network of committees.

 - Policies decided in the NAC are the expression of the collective will of all member countries of the Alliance since decisions are made on the basis of unanimity and common accord.

-- The NAC is chaired by the Secretary General and its decisions have the same status and validity at whichever level it meets.
+- The Secretary General chairs the NAC and its decisions have the same status and validity at whatever level it meets.

-- It is the only body that was established by the North Atlantic Treaty (Article 9) in 1949 and that has the authority to set up subsidiary bodies, as deemed necessary.
+- It was the only body established by the North Atlantic Treaty (Article 9) in 1949 and the only one with the authority to set up subsidiary bodies.

 The NAC has effective political authority and powers of decision.
 It is the only body that was established by the North Atlantic Treaty, under Article 9: